Search

 Location:

-Discover new ways to design, innovate, solve problems, and create through STEM!
-From building with Legos to working with robots, get ready to explore just how fun and exciting science, technology, engineering, and math can be—and find out why STEM is important.
+Discover innovative ways to design, solve problems, and create in the exciting world of STEM!
+From building with Legos to working with robots, get ready to explore just how engaging science, technology, engineering, and mathematics can be—and why STEM is important.

 Examples of activities